Do You Need Affordable Denures?

 Immediate Full Dentures – Prior to having your teeth removed, your dentist takes measurements and has dentures fitted for your mouth.
 After removing the teeth the dentures are immediately placed in your mouth.
 The benefit is that you do not have to spend any time without teeth.
 You will, however, need to have followed visits to refit your dentures as your jaw bone heals post extractions. the dentures are then relined after the jaw bone has healed.
 The healing process is variable in each person but generally take about 3 months for most people.

 Partial Dentures are another option used when teeth are a few teeth are removed and replacements with a removable choice are desired.
 In general, Dentures are not as comfortable as a fixed bridge or implant.
 They can also cover taste buds on the roof of your mouth and this may lead to less tasting of food that is eaten.

-With todays modern technology, dentures can be secured by implants leading to a more comfortable fit and easing the fear of the dentures falling down when your are speaking.
+With today's modern technology, dentures can be secured by implants leading to a more comfortable fit and easing the fear of the dentures falling down when you are speaking.

 Sometimes a more affordable option instead of dental implants is to save a few of your own teeth and used them as anchors to secure a denture allowing for a more retentive fit and more confidence wearing dentures as I am sure most people dread dentures coming out when they are interacting with another person.

 Your dentures may take some time to get used to.
 The gum-colored base of the dentures is placed over your gums disguising the denture.
 Some people say that it feels bulky or that they don’t have enough room for their tongue.
 Other times the dentures might feel loose.
 These feelings will affect the way you eat and talk for a little while.
 Over time, your mouth becomes trained to eat and speak with your dentures and they begin to feel more and more like your natural teeth.
 They may never feel perfectly comfortable, but it is much better than the alternative of not having teeth.